Stack & infrastructure

 The WakeTech.ai AI crew runs on Anthropic Claude models via the Anthropic API.
 Claude was selected for three reasons: strong enterprise security posture (SOC 2 Type II, no training on customer data, zero data retention available), high reasoning quality for operational decision-making tasks, and a mature tool-use API that supports the agent architecture the crew is built on.

 Agents are stateful services with their own memory stores, skill catalogs, and approval thresholds.
-Each agent (Lane for carrier negotiation, Ada for operations oversight, Pulse for load tracking, Scout for carrier development, Ledger for AR, Intake for quoting, Sentinel for infrastructure monitoring, Apollo for appointment scheduling) is scoped to a specific operational domain and earns autonomous authority through demonstrated performance against a 92 percent approval threshold.
+Each agent (Lane, Ada, Pulse, Scout, Ledger, Intake, Sentinel, Apollo, Rune, Vera) is scoped to a specific operational domain and earns autonomous authority through demonstrated performance against an agreement-rate threshold set per workflow.

 LLM provider